-- Discuss the matter with the teacher and attempt to resolve the disagreement through informal discussion. - If there is no resolution to the problem, the parent or quardian should then contact the grade level chair. - Any problems that are not resolved with the grade level chair will be submitted to the assistant school leader. - Any problems that are not resolved with the assistant school leader will be submitted to the school leader. - Any problems that are not resolved with the school leader will be submitted to the chief schools officer. - Any problems that are not resolved with the chief schools officer will be submitted to the executive director.
+- Discuss the matter with the teacher and attempt to resolve the disagreement through informal discussion. - If there is no resolution to the problem, the parent or quardian should then contact the Grade Level Chair. - Any problems that are not resolved with the Grade Level Chair will be submitted to the Assistant School Leader. - Any problems that are not resolved with the Assistant School Leader will be submitted to the School Leader. - Any problems that are not resolved with the School Leader should be submitted to the Parent Liaison. - Any problems that are not resolved with the School Leader will be submitted to the Chief Schools Officer. - Any problems that are not resolved with the Chief Schools Officer will be submitted to the Executive Director. - Any problems that are not resolved with the Executive Director should be submitted to the Board.
+At this time the Executive Director will share the contact information of the Board.